 The Trial Balance and its Role in the Accounting Process

-The trial balance is an internal report run at the end of an accounting period, listing the ending balance in each account.
+The trial balance is a report run at the end of an accounting period, listing the ending balance in each general ledger account.
 The report is primarily used to ensure that the total of all debits equals the total of all credits, which means that there are no unbalanced journal entries in the accounting system that would make it impossible to generate accurate financial statements.
 The year-end trial balance is typically asked for by auditors when they begin an audit, so that they can transfer the account balances on the report into their auditing software; they may ask for an electronic version, which they can more easily copy into their software.

 Even when the debit and credit totals stated on the trial balance equal each other, it does not mean that there are no errors in the accounts listed in the trial balance.
 For example, a debit could have been entered in the wrong account, which means that the debit total is correct, though one underlying account balance is too low and another balance is too high.
 For example, an accounts payable clerk records a $100 supplier invoice with a debit to supplies expense and a $100 credit to the accounts payable liability account.
 The debit should have been to the utilities expense account, but the trial balance will still show that the total amount of debits equals the total number of credits.

 The trial balance can also be used to manually compile financial statements, though with the predominant use of computerized accounting systems that create the statements automatically, the report is rarely used for this purpose.
 In effect, there is no longer a need to use the trial balance report in accounting operations.